Open to all primary schools in the Borough, however, due to there being a limited number of places available please book early.

 Photographs will be taken at this event by staff members from MSSP and may be used for promotional material.
 If you have any children that do not have permission to be photographed, please inform a member of staff before the start of the event.

-MSSP will have a basic first aid kit and qualified person at all events but staff may not be available to tend to less urgent first aid if they are preoccupied delivering the event.
-It is important that schools also provide their own first aid kit and qualified person to tend to their children at our events.
-As part of the school’s risk assessment a qualified first aider should also be with the travelling group to and from any events.
+MSSP will have a basic first aid kit and qualified person at all events but will not be available to tend to less urgent first aid, as they will be delivering the event.
+As part of the school’s risk assessment a qualified first aider should be with the school team at all times (including travel) to tend to their children during the event.